Configurations for Workload Identity Manager¶

 -

-- For AWS IIDs you need to provide one or more AWS account IDs.
+- Enter one or more Regions.
 Regions are optional.
 If you do not include a region, then the IIDs for the AWS accounts are allowed for any region.

-- For Google Cloud IIDs you need to enter at least one Google Cloud project, either by it's name or ID.
+- Enter one or more Regions.
 Regions are optional.
 If you do not include a region, then the IIDs for the Google Cloud projects are allowed for any region.

-If the IID feature is enabled for any of the cloud providers, the Issuer
+If the IID feature is enabled for any of the cloud providers, the Workload Identity Manager

 config.yaml